mhenke/CYBR8420-SoftwareAssurance-Proposal/project-proposal.md

   - Use (Who uses this software?
 How popular is it?)
     - Keycloak is widely used by enterprises and developers who need secure authentication and authorization in their applications.
 It is popular in cloud-native applications and microservices architectures.
     - Keycloak is used by a variety of organizations, from startups to large enterprises, including Red Hat and other cloud providers.
-  - Programming languages, platforms, and tools used:
+  - Programming languages and platforms:
     - [Java](https://www.oracle.com/java/): The primary language for Keycloak's development.
     - [WildFly](https://www.wildfly.org): The application server used by Keycloak.
     - [Docker](https://www.docker.com): Commonly used for containerizing Keycloak instances.